 In 1966, Indian Press was strengthened by the formation of the Press Council of India.
 This council was established by the Parliament to preserve the freedom of press and to maintain and improve the standards of press in India, on the recommendations of the First Press Commission.

-During the late 1970s, a magazine boom occurred in India during the late 1970s, as newly founded newsmagazines like India Today capitalised on Indian readers' unfulfilled requirements for news and other information during the Emergency years of 1975 to 1977.
+During the late 1970s, a magazine boom occurred in India.
+Newly founded news magazines like India Today capitalized on Indian readers' unfulfilled requirements for news and other information, during the emergency years from 1975 to 1977.
 It was the time when freedom of press was revoked.
-The prosperity of Indian press occurred because of improvements in printing technology and the sale of commercial advertising, especially color advertisements, which greatly enhanced the appealing touch of the magazines.
-Detailed, investigative news coverage by magazines also provided an attractive alternative to most newspaper coverage.
+The prosperity of Indian press took place because of improvements in printing technology and the sale of commercial advertising, especially color advertisements, which greatly made the magazines appealing.
+Detailed and investigative news coverage by magazines also made it an attractive alternative to most newspapers.

 Indian press is playing a major role in contemporary India.
 It is helping in creating awareness about serious issues affecting the development of nation and links people belonging to different parts of India.
-Starting from the delivery of news and displaying of advertisement, newspapers plays a vital role in the everyday life of Indians.
-Despite of the advent of several media houses and private newspaper agencies have come up in India.
+Starting from the delivery of news and display of advertisement, newspapers play a vital role in the everyday life of Indians.
+Several media houses and private newspaper agencies have come up in India.
 Indian newspapers are owned mainly by individuals or private firms.
 Therefore, Indian press is relatively free from government control.
-The major national dailies like The Statesman, The Telegraph, Times of India, The Asian Age, The Economic Times and others are read all over the country; while the regional newspapers have found profound audience in their respective regions.
+The major national dailies like The Statesman, The Telegraph, The Times of India, The Asian Age, The Economic Times and others are read all over the country, while the regional newspapers have found profound audience in their respective regions.
 There are organizations in India, which gather news items and distribute them to newspapers or broadcasters.
 These organizations are called news agencies.
 India has several news agencies like the Press Trust of India, Hindustan Samachar and Samachar Bharti.